 Wrapped in an airtight & transparent material like plastic, the ethylene gas that apples (and all fresh foods) release as they ripen becomes trapped and suffocate the apple in a wet and slimy environment.
 Rapid spoilage ensues.

 Putting Abeego against the sliced side of the apple is like slapping on an extra apple peel.
 Protective and breathable, Abeego offers the perfect environment to extend the life of these doctor-ridding fruits.

 HOW WE ENJOYED 260 LBS OF APPLES

-In the fall of 2019, the Abeego team gleaned 262.2 pounds of apples from the prolific trees of our generous friends and Salt Spring Island Candles.
+In the fall of 2019 amidst the peak of apple season, the Abeego team went apple picking and filled cardboard boxes with 262.2 pounds of apples from the prolific apple trees of our generous friends and Salt Spring Island Candles.